thinkSRS/srsgui/docs/troubleshooting.rst

 `````````````````````````````````````````````````````````

     It happens with PySide6 V.6.2.4. or earlier.
-    It is fixed with V.6.5.1 or possibly before.
+    It is fixed with V.6.3.0 or later.
     If 'pip' does not allow to upgrade to a newer version, upgrade 'pip' first.

 .. code-block::